12 Amazing Almond Meal Substitutes

 Rice Flour & Quinoa Flour

-A combination of rice flour and quinoa flour is a gluten-free option which can be used to bake muffins for people suffering from celiac disease.
+A combination of rice flour and quinoa flour is a gluten-free option that can be used to bake muffins.
 [3]

 While there are many alternatives for the almond meal especially for cakes and muffins, it is best to know that baking is an art which requires precise measurements.
 When making substitutions, you may have to experiment with measurements and ingredients to master the right recipe!